ICHEC-learn/intro-to-linux/_episodes/05-loops-conditions.md

 amount of typing required (and hence reduces the number of typing mistakes).

 Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
-For this example, we'll use the `creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
+For this example, we'll use the `loops/` directory which only has three example files, but the principles can be applied to many many more files at once.

 The structure of these files is the same: the common name, classification, and updated date are